 This week, we’re giving our readers a peek behind the Medicine Box with an interview with our Chief Scientific Officer, Dr. Refael Aharon, or “Dr. Refael,” as we call him in our meetings.

 Dr. Refael later centered his studies on plant science, earning a PhD from the Feinman Graduate School of the Weizmann Institute of Science in Rehovot, Israel for his work on aquaporins and their role in developing water stress-resistant plants.
 He has written over 30 international patents in applications ranging from cancer treatment (targeting and immune therapy), herbal plants analysis, slow-release medical cannabis and CBD formulations and various clean-tech machine designs.

 In addition to his work in plant sciences, Dr. Aharon is an experienced entrepreneur with 12 years experience in waste and sewage recycling, both as the President/CEO of Applied CleanTech and Director of ELL Environmental Holdings.
-After emigrating to America in 2016, Dr. Refael began his cannabis studies in earnest, and helped develop the original, THC-dominant formulation of Equanimity.
-Speaking to Medicine Box from his home in Bakersfield, , Dr. Refael shares information about his background, his role in creating Medicine Box’s new product line, and his philosophy on plants, healing and wellness.
+After emigrating to America in 2016, Dr. Refael began his cannabis studies in earnest, and helped develop the original, medical cannabis-dominant formulation of Equanimity.
+Speaking to Medicine Box from his home in Bakersfield, Dr. Refael shares information about his background, his role in creating Medicine Box’s new product line, and his philosophy on plants, healing and wellness.